NLO and off-shell effects in top quark mass determinations: Conclusions

+Turning to the parton shower ($\nlops$) results of our analysis approach, we have compared them to the theory models $\nlofull$ and $\nlodec$, leading to mass shifts of $-0.09\pm0.07\gev$ and $0.96\pm0.07\gev$, respectively (in the \mlb\ case).
+The good agreement between $\nlofull$ and $\nlops$ results can be attributed to the fact that the two descriptions are rather similar for an appropriate fit range, but it does not mean that the two descriptions agree for the entire $\mlb$ range.
+Resummation effects for low $\mlb$ values in the $\nlops$ case and off-shell effects affecting the tail in the $\nlofull$ case are clearly visible in the $\mlb$ distribution.
+The differences between $\nlops$ and $\nlodec$ mainly originate from the regions of small and near-edge $\mlb$ values, where resummation corrections play an important role.

-Comparing the theory models $\nlofull$ and $\nlops$ leads to an offset of about $2.55\pm 0.07$\,GeV, while generating the pseudo-data according to $\nlops$ and comparing $\nlops$ and $\nlodec$ templates leads to an offset of $-1.60\pm 0.07$\,GeV.
-As the large differences between the $\nlops$ and $\nlodec$ descriptions are somewhat surprising, we investigated the parton shower behaviour in more detail.
-We varied the infrared cut-off $\mu_\mrm{cut}$ for the parton shower and indeed observed that the more restricted parton shower results moved much closer to the fixed-order $\nlodec$ results.
-As the leading hard emission is similar in the $\nlodec$ and $\nlops$ theory descriptions, we conclude that the additional radiation contained in the parton shower, and also resummation effects, seem to play a significant role in our analysis, which is quite sensitive to shape differences of the considered distribution in the fit range.
-The impact of different ways to assess the shower scale uncertainties within the $\nlops$ description turned out to be small.
-We also found that the choice of a different central scale only has a minor impact on the mass determination within the same theory description.
+To better understand these differences, we investigated the parton shower behaviour in more detail.
+We considered results where we limit the number of emissions in both the production and the decay showers, and indeed observe that the predictions of such restricted parton showers move closer to the fixed-order $\nlodec$ result.
+These investigations also showed that the resummation corrections incorporated by the unrestricted showers may lead to effects on the top quark mass determination that can be as large as $1\gev$.
+In addition, we have switched off the shower emissions in either production or decay, and found that both the production and the decay showers impact our analysis in a significant manner.
+Different ways to assess the shower scale uncertainties within the $\nlops$ description were also studied but their effect turned out to be small.
+The choice of a different central scale also had only a minor impact on the mass determination.

+We finally investigated how the choice of the fit range impacts our results and found that the corresponding offsets do not change considerably if the fit range is altered (in a way that still leads to acceptable closure).

+Based on our results, we expect that the non-uniform scale variation bands in the $\mlb$ distribution, induced by NLO corrections to the decay as present in the $\nlofull$ calculation, would not level out largely if a parton shower was matched to $\nlofull$.
+It is therefore conceivable that a top quark mass extraction based on LO (or shower approximated) decays may underestimate the theoretical uncertainties, even if higher perturbative orders in the top quark pair production process are taken into account.